List of The Texas Chainsaw Massacre (franchise) characters: "Chop Top" Sawyer

-Chop Top is one of Leatherface's many brothers.
-Chop Top also has the same bizarre birth mark as his twin brother Nubbins, except Chop Top's is on the left side of his face.
+Chop Top is the twin brother of Nubbins Sawyer. also has the same bizarre birth mark as his twin brother Nubbins, except Chop Top's is on the left side of his face.
 He appears in The Texas Chainsaw Massacre 2 as one of the film's villains and is portrayed by Bill Moseley.
-Chop Top is also in the habit of scratching around his metal plate with a heated clothes hanger; he then eats the dead skin he has picked off.
-Both director Tobe Hooper and actor Bill Moseley state that if he scratches in the right spot, Chop Top will instantly "get off".
+Chop Top is also in the habit of scratching around his metal plate with a heated clothes hanger; he then eats the dead skin he has picked off., Both director Tobe Hooper and actor Bill Moseley state that if he scratches in the right spot, Chop Top will instantly "get off".
 It is explained by Tobe Hooper that Chop Top was in Vietnam at the time of the first film.
 It is in Vietnam where Chop Top receives his head wound by a "lucky gook with a machete".
 Chop Top has pale skin, like an albino.
 Tobe Hooper stated on the audio commentary for Texas Chainsaw Massacre 2 that Chop Top's character was originally that of the Hitchhiker, who had a metal plate grafted onto his skull after the events of the 1974 The Texas Chain Saw Massacre and was referred to as "Plate-Head", but the character later evolved into his twin, Chop Top.

 Chop Top is a deranged and sadistic individual who gleefully murders people when given the chance.
 He possesses a "hippie"-like mentality and view on the world around him, stating that "music is his life" and revealing that he is a fan of the bands Iron Butterfly and Humble Pie.
 Chop Top often remarks about Ho Chi Minh and napalm, as he is a Vietnam veteran, and he also talks about having flashbacks from the war.
 Chop Top adorns himself in a variety of tattered, multi-colored clothing.
 In The Texas Chainsaw Massacre 2, Chop Top first appears alongside Leatherface (Bill Johnson) driving a pick up truck.
 Together they attack a pair of drunk high school motorists who are in a smaller car on a bridge.
 Chop Top and Leatherface kill the two men, not realizing that their attack on the drivers was being recorded at a radio station the two drunken teens had called using a car phone prior to the attack.
 When DJ Vanita "Stretch" Brock (Caroline Williams) plays the recording of Chop Top and Leatherface's attack on the drivers over the radio, the two brothers break into the radio station with the intention of killing Stretch, but the brothers' plan is not carried out.
 Leatherface, having become infatuated with Stretch, tricks Chop Top into believing he had killed her.
 When the two leave the station, they take an injured co-worker of Vanita's with them.